 Francisco Cantú at work on Kent Island (photo credit Peter Cunningham)

 Lawron Ingersoll, Alison Deming, Michael Brown, Harley Cary, Mackenzie Russell on Kent Island

-SOUTHWEST FIELD STUDIES IN WRITING (click blog > Southwest Field Studies)
+FIELD STUDIES SOUTHWEST (click blog > Southwest Field Studies)

-In 2017 the University of Arizona Creative Writing Program launched a companion program, Field Studies Southwest, supported by the Agnese Nelms Haury Program Environment and Social Justice.
-MFA students will spend two weeks in southern Arizona exploring how literary and documentary arts can create humane responses to environmental, social justice and border issues in the region.
-The new southwest project is coordinated by recent MFA alumnus (and Grand Manan Field Studies alum) Paco Cantú.
-Associate Professor Susan Briante serves as faculty facilitator.
-Ethnobotanist and Patagonia resident Gary Paul Nabhan also serves as consultant.
-Participants work in collaboration with the Borderlands Earth Care Youth Institute, a program sponsored by the Borderlands Habitat Network, engaging marginalized youth in hands-on restoration work of the local ecosystem while providing leadership and educational opportunities.
-In March two MFA participants joined with graduate students from the Wake Forest University School of Theology, under the leadership of Fred Bahnson, author of Soil and Sacrament: A Spiritual Memoir of Food and Faith, to visit the Native Seeds/ Search farm in Patagonia and the Kino Border Initiative in preparation for the summer program.
+In 2017 the University of Arizona Creative Writing Program launched a companion program, Field Studies Southwest, supported by the Agnese Nelms Haury Program in Environment and Social Justice.
+MFA students spend two weeks in southern Arizona exploring how literary and documentary arts can create humane responses to environmental, social justice and border issues in the region.
+The new southwest project is coordinated by recent MFA alumnus (and Grand Manan Field Studies alum) Francisco Cantú and Associate Professor Susan Briante.
+Participants work in collaboration with the Borderlands Earth Care Youth Institute, a program sponsored by the Borderlands Habitat Institute, engaging culturally diverse youth in hands-on restoration work of the local ecosystem while providing leadership and educational opportunities.
+Students also visit migrant shelters, the Border Community Alliance, and other organizations working for social justice on the border.